microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 * [Push Docker Images to Azure Container Registry](push-image-to-acr.md)
 * [Push Docker Images to DockerHub](push-image-to-dockerhub.md)

-## Build and run the sample locally with the .NET Core SDK
+## Build and run the sample locally with the .NET SDK

-You can build this [.NET Framework 4.8](https://www.microsoft.com/net/download/dotnet-framework-runtime/net48) application locally with the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) using the following instructions.
+You can build this [.NET Framework 4.8](https://www.microsoft.com/net/download/dotnet-framework-runtime/net48) application locally with the [.NET SDK](https://www.microsoft.com/net/download/core) using the following instructions.
 The instructions assume that you are in the root of the repository.

 You must have the [.NET Framework 4.8 targeting pack](http://go.microsoft.com/fwlink/?LinkId=2085167) installed.
 It is easiest to install with [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and the the Visual Studio Installer.